-According to the physicochemical approach of Stewart to the acid-base equilibrium (14), an increase in lactate (a strong negative ion) leads to a decrease in the strong ion difference, which finally results in metabolic acidosis and acidemia.
-Therefore, if the pH is not corrected by compensatory mechanisms, the lactate per se always produces acidemia.
-Actually, out of 1,017 patients with lactate greater than 2 mmol/L, 57% had normal pH (>7.35) (Figure 1D; see Table E1).
-To better understand this lack of a consistent correlation between hyperlactatemia and acidemia, we introduce the concept of alactic BE.
+According to the physico-chemical approach of Stewart to the acid-base equilibrium (14), an increase in lactate - a strong negative ion - leads to a decrease in the strong ion difference, which finally results in metabolic acidosis and acidemia.
+Therefore, if the pH is not corrected by compensatory mechanisms, the lactate "per se" always produces acidemia.
+Actually, out of 1017 patients with lactate greater than 2 mmol/L, 57% had normal pH (greater than 7.35, see also Figure 1, panel D and Table E1).
+To better understand this lack of a consistent correlation between hyperlactatemia and acidemia, we introduce the concept of "alactic base excess" (alactic BE).
 This variable equals the amount of strong acids, other than lactate, which are present in the plasma in abnormal concentrations.
-The alactic BE was related to kidney function (Figure 4), as indicated by its relationship to creatinine levels, urine output, and use of

-RRT.
-Accordingly, with worsening renal function, the concentration of fixed acids other than lactate increased in the plasma.
+The alactic BE was related to kidney function (Figure 4), as indicated by its relationship to creatinine levels, urine output and use of renal replacement therapy (RRT).
+Accordingly, with worsening renal function, the concentration of fixed acids -other than lactate - increased in the plasma.
 This dysfunction led to worsening acidemia, as reflected in more negative values of alactic BE.
-Conversely, an alactic BE near 0 suggested that acidemia was fully explained by the lactate, because no other acids were present in excess, whereas a positive alactic BE suggested either that the kidney fully compensated for metabolic acidosis or that additional mechanisms contributed to metabolic alkalosis (e.g., diuretic usage, contraction of the extracellular volume).
-Actually, the alactic BE was strongly associated to the fluid balance (see Figure E5).
-In Table E3, we summarize the most relevant clinical and physiologic variables as functions of sextiles of alactic BE.
+Conversely, an alactic BE near 0 suggested that acidemia was fully explained by the lactate, as no other acids were present in excess, while a positive alactic BE suggested either that the kidney fully compensated for metabolic acidosis or that additional mechanisms contributed to metabolic alkalosis (e.g., diuretic usage, contraction of the extracellular volume).
+Actually, the alactic base excess was strongly associated to the fluid balance (see Figure E5).
+In Table E3, we summarize the most relevant clinical and physiological variables as functions of sextiles of alactic BE.

-A Comprehensive Synthesis of the Results
+A comprehensive synthesis of the results

 In Figure 5 we present an integrated view of our results.
-As shown, hyperlactatemia was increased quite independently from VO,/ oxygen delivery (D{O2}) (see Figure E6A).
-In contrast the V_O,/D_O, viewed as an independent variable, strictly determines the Scv{O_2} levels: low when the oxygen transport is low (high V{O2}/D{O2}) and high when oxygen use is impaired (low V{O_2}/D{O_2}).
-The physiologically sound $Scv{O_2} - \dot{V}{O_2} / \dot{D}{O_2}$ relationship, unfortunately, is biased by mathematical coupling, which prevents a rigorous analysis of possible confounders.
-In addition, it is worth emphasizing that Scv{O2} might not be representative of the wholebody average oxygen venous saturation, even though it is a broadly accepted surrogate of the mixed venous oxygen saturation (15).
-The second independent variable is renal function, on which we hypothesize that acidemia should primarily depend.
-Among several variables, we found that Pco,, SOFA without its renal component, and mean arterial pressure acted as real confounders both on creatinine and pH.
-Including these variables in a multiple linear regression model, the creatinine remained the variable most strongly independently related to the pH (see online supplement for complete analysis).
+As shown, hyperlactatemia was increased quite independently from VO_2/DO_2 (Figure E6a); in contrast the VO_2/DO_2 , viewed as an independent variable, strictly determines the ScvO2 levels: low when the oxygen transport is low (high VO_2/DO_2) and high when oxygen utilization is impaired (low VO_2/DO_2).
+The physiologically sound ScvO2- VO_2/DO_2 relationship, unfortunately, is biased by mathematical coupling, which prevents a rigorous analysis of possible confounders.
+In addition, it is worth emphasizing that ScvO2 might not be representative of the whole body average oxygen venous saturation, even though it is a broadly accepted surrogate of the mixed SvO2(15).
+The second independent variable is renal function, upon which we hypothesize that acidemia should primarily depends.
+Among several variables, we found that

+PCO2, SOFA without its renal component and mean arterial pressure acted as real confounders both on creatinine and pH.
+Including these variables in a multiple linear regression model, the creatinine remained the variable most strongly independently related to the pH.
+(See online supplement data for complete analysis).